jshobbs/angularjs/README.md

 This project needs to be served on some server.
 I used NPM http-server during development.
 Once the server is running, open index.html to run application.

+The AngularJS files are included in the lib directory.
+Of course, a CDN could also be used.